Quasiperiodic circuit quantum electrodynamics: results

-\section{Quasiperiodic capacitance}
+\subsection{Quasiperiodic capacitance}

 Consider an island with Cooper-pair number operator $\widehat N$ and superconducting phase $\varphi$.
-Let us add a capacitively coupled auxiliary transmon, with Cooper-pair number operator $\widehat{N}_T$ and a Josephson junction of energy $E_{JT}$ coupling to the ground; see left circuit of Fig.~\ref{fig:detailed-circuit}.
-The offset charge $N_{gT} = C_{gT} V_{gT} / 2e$ is controlled via a gate voltage $V_{gT}$.
+Let us add a capacitively coupled auxiliary transmon, with Cooper-pair number operator $\widehat{N}_\text{T}$ and a Josephson junction of energy $E_\text{JT}$ coupling to the ground; see left circuit of Fig.~\ref{fig:master-figure}(a).
+The offset charge $N_\text{gT} = C_\text{gT} V_\text{gT} / 2e$ is controlled via a gate voltage $V_\text{gT}$.
 We remind the reader that this is not the complete circuit but just a subsystem of a larger circuit, such that eventually, more elements will be connected to the contacts (giving rise to a dynamics of the island degrees of freedom).

-Note that we could also invert the QPNC, that is, starting from Fig.~\ref{fig:detailed-circuit}, we switch the island at the right contact with the ground at the left contact, and thus the charges $\hat{N}$ and $\hat{N}_T$ are inductively connected while only capacitively coupled to ground.
-While this changes a few details in the treatment, the actual effects stay the same when only coupling to a single external island (and to ground).
-However, one effect is a negative value for $\lambda$ which becomes relevant when extending the model by capacitively coupling additional islands to the same QPNC; see Sec.~\ref{sec:Higher-D-AA}.
+This subsystem, however, effectively realizes a quasiperiodic nonlinear capacitor (QPNC), as we will see below.

 The Hamiltonian of the subsystem reads